More than 7,500 health care workers across Nova Scotia will begin a province-wide health care strike vote on Monday, July 5th.

 These types of wage disparities will only make health shortages worse in Nova Scotia.

-The Council wrote to Premier Iain Rankin on June 22nd, formally requesting that any unresolved issues, such as wages, be referred to an arbitrator so workers would not be put in a position of having to take strike action to reach an agreement.
-The Premier denied that request.
+wrote to Premier Iain Rankin on June 22nd, formally requesting that any unresolved issues, such as wages, be referred to an arbitrator so workers would not be put in a position of having to take strike action to reach an agreement.
+The Premier

 The Council will be holding a strike vote with its members starting next week.
 NSGEU’s vote will start Monday and CUPE’s vote starts Tuesday.
 We expect to have the results of that strike vote on July 9th, which could put health care workers in a legal strike position as early as the third week of July.